Henry Pelham: In government

 Through strong family influence, and the recommendation of Robert Walpole, he was chosen in 1721 as Lord of the Treasury.
 At the 1722 general election he was returned as MP for Sussex county.

 In 1724, he entered the ministry as Secretary at War, a position he held for the next 6 years.
 Many of the problems that Pelham faced in that office was regarding legal affairs of the British Army, which concerned enlistments, courts-martial, mutiny, desertion, the jurisdiction of army officials and civil magistrates and the commutation powers of the King.

 Pelham asserted his independent function in the ministry by voting against one of Walpole's measures to reduce interest on the national debt.
 In 1729, Pelham proposed placing 17,000 troops and later commanded the debate to continue paying the 12,000 Hessian troops for another year.
 He was criticised and denounced by William Shippen, a Jacobite member of Parliament, for the government's military policies.
-When Walpole introduced a bill in the Commons to increase revenue by placing excise tax on salt, it was met with fierce opposition and the sole responsibillity of defending the government fell on Pelham's shoulders.
-He continued to support the bill despite it being highly unpopular despite being rebuked in public.
+When Walpole introduced a bill in the Commons to increase revenue by placing excise tax on salt, it was met with fierce opposition and the sole responsibility of defending the government fell on Pelham's shoulders.
+He continued to support the bill despite its deep unpopularity - he was publicly rebuked for his decision to support the measure.

 But following the resignation of Townshend, he exchanged his then position, in 1730 for the more lucrative one of Paymaster of the Forces.
 He made himself conspicuous by his support of Walpole on the question of the excise.
 He, Newcastle, and the Prime Minister would often meet at Houghton Hall in Norfolk, where they would draw up much of the country's policy.
 These meetings became known as the Norfolk Congress.
 With Walpole, he served as a founding governor of the popular charity the Foundling Hospital when it opened its doors in 1739.
 Like his brother, the Duke of Newcastle, Pelham was an active freemason of the Premier Grand Lodge of England, active alongside John Theophilus Desaguliers.

 In 1742 a union of parties resulted in the formation of an administration in which Pelham became Prime Minister and First Lord of the Treasury the following year, succeeding the Earl of Wilmington after his death.